Dates & Prices

 Day 15

-UshguliToday, visit the World Heritage-listed village of Ushguli, a town around 50 kilometres southeast of Mestia (approx 3 hours drive).
+UshguliToday, visit the World Heritage-listed village of Ushguli, a town around 50 kilometres southeast of Mestia (approx 2 hours drive).
 The village is located at 2,200 metres above sea level, and is one of the highest inhabited villages in Europe.
 Ushguli is most famous for its abundance of watchtowers – this is where you'll see the famous view of the towers set to the highest mountain in Georgia, the snow capped Mt Shkhara (5,068 metres).
 Visit the 12th-century Lamaria Church and walk to Queen Tamar’s tower.
 Total walking time is 2-3 hours depending on fitness and trail conditions.
-Those not wishing to walk may stay and explore Ushguli, where there are a few small ethnographic museums in the watchtowers.
-In the evening you can walk around the village and become familiar with the daily life of the local people.
-Spend the night in a family-owned guesthouse with shared facilities.
+Those not wishing to walk may stay and explore Ushguli - maybe visit an ethnographic museums or walk around the village and become familiar with the daily life of the local people.
+Spend the night in a family-owned guesthouse.

 Meals: Breakfast Dinner -